 The Action Group provides a range of services to adults with developmental disabilities in Lacombe, Red Deer and throughout Central Alberta.
 Services are responsive to the changing needs of participants and can easily be developed through a number of programs.

-One to One support provided through this program affords participants the opportunity to engage in all that the community has to offer.
-This includes recreational or social activities, amenities such as the bank, library or restaurants, spiritual gatherings and volunteer opportunities.
-Support staff assists people to gain access, develop social skills, confidence and foster relationships that can lead to more natural supports in the future.
+One to one support provided through this program affords participants the opportunity to engage in all that the community has to offer.
+This might include recreational or social activities, various amenities, spiritual gatherings, board membership or other volunteer opportunities.
+Support staff assists people to gain access, develop necessary skills and confidence and to foster relationships that can lead to more natural supports in the future.

 Supported Independent Living